nand2mario/tangcore/doc/dev.md

 <img src="tangcores-dev-setup.jpg" width="500"/>

 The end user does not need the SOM connector for debugging.
-Otherwise the seutp is the same as the developement setup.
+Otherwise the setup is the same as the developement setup.

 Debug connection:
 * We use the Sipeed RV-debugger dongle to connect the FPGA to PC.